Philimanjar0/poegie/README.md

 # Bug reporting
 You have two options for bug reporting
-- There is a bug report/feature request channel in the discord (link in sidebar).
+- There is a bug report/feature request channel in the [discord](https://discord.gg/EhKBMFpZ).
 - Create a github issue

 # Help and discussion
 Join the discord for help, bugs, discussion, and whatever else.

-# I found a bug
-You can either file a bug in the [discord](https://discord.gg/EhKBMFpZ) server, or create a github issue here.